 Dance became a large part of Suzanne's world again after becoming a founding owner of the original Adrenaline All Stars competitive teams in 2007.
 Suzanne was an integral part of the organization and responsible for coaching the Senior teams as well as creating all costuming for the program.
 In 2009 Suzanne founded the dance program at Infinity All Stars in Fairfax, VA.
 As Dance Director, Suzanne was responsible for all elements of the program and doubled the program's size in a single year.
 During Suzanne's time at Infinity All Stars the dance program grew rapidly each year quickly gaining recognition on the east coast as one of the highest performing programs across age groups/divisions.
 Suzanne's focus on progression of skills and technique led to the success of not only the Senior Teams, who attended the Dance Worlds each season, but also having the highest performing Mini, Youth and Junior teams in the state of Virginia.
 After building Infinity All Stars cheer and dance program to the largest and most successful overall program in Virginia as the Dance Director and then General Manager, Suzanne followed her dream of building a studio/program of her own.

 Under Suzanne's direction Velocity Dance has grown to be the most successful All Star program not only in Northern Virginia, but the surrounding DMV area.
-The program has doubled in size since opening last year and houses 150 unique athletes, countless dancers who attend classes and a talented and recognized staff.
+The program has doubled in size since opening and houses 150 unique athletes, countless dancers who attend classes and a talented and recognized staff.
 Suzanne has not only continued to grow the studio, but also served as the Head Coach to the nationally ranked Herndon High School and James Madison High School Dance Teams.
 In 2016 at UDA's National Dance Team Championship, the largest high school competition in the US, Suzanne's were the only teams from the entire state of Virginia to advance to both the Semi-Final and Final rounds with the Herndon High School Dance Team finishing 13th in the highly competitive Small Varsity Jazz division.
-In 2017 she lead the James Madison High School Dance team to top finishes in Small Varsity Jazz and Pom ranking 19th and 25th in the country and this year took them to their first EVER finals, ending the season as 18th in the nation for Small Varsity Pom.
+In 2017 she lead the James Madison High School Dance team to top finishes in Small Varsity Jazz and Pom ranking 19th and 25th in the country and in 2018 took them to their first EVER finals, ending the season as 18th in the nation for Small Varsity Pom.

 As a business woman, choreographer and coach Suzanne continues to push dance to the next level in Virginia and throughout the east coast.
 Whether it be through classes, high school dance teams or all stars, Suzanne believes all children are capable of success through dance.
 Suzanne just recently was named a member of the USASF Regional Board and looks forward to continuing to push dance to the top.
 She shares her passion and dedication with the staff, families and students at Velocity and cannot wait to continue to build the Velocity program and the sport of dance throughout Virginia.